 When their dopamine levels decrease, they find other normal life activities less enjoyable and non-exciting even if they liked doing them before.

-In other words, addictive behavior makes us crave only addictive behavior and we find everything else boring, dull and colorless, thanks to our brain’s reduced ability to release the neurotransmitter.
+In other words, addictive behaviour makes us crave only addictive behaviour and we find everything else boring, dull and colorless, thanks to our brain’s reduced ability to release the neurotransmitter.

 It’s never too late